-The first step in running a successful art business is to get yourself organized.
+The first step in running a successful art business is organizing yourself.

 What To Focus On:

 You probably have an adequate inventory of work to sell if you don’t focus on building a large inventory.
-The next things to get in order are the logistics and your art business policies.
+The logistics and your art business policies are the following things to get in order.
 The last step is to become familiar with the different art marketing strategies successful artists use to build name recognition and sell their products.

 How To Make It In The Art World

-There are thousands of new artists trying to have their art noticed online every month.
+Thousands of new artists try to have their art noticed online every month.
 The competition is fierce, and the amount of work involved in promoting your art might seem overwhelming, but if you are organized and know what to focus on, you will notice that selling art online and offline is doable.